Mexico, US presidents to meet amid newly tense relationship - The Boston Globe

 As if to underline the parallel, the Turkish president is scheduled to visit Mexico later in July, perhaps to shore up a new kind of “non-aligned” bloc like the one that existed during the Cold War in the 1960s and ‘70s.

 López Obrador seldom passes up a chance to irritate the United States.
-He recently said the Statue of Liberty should be dismantled and returned to France if Assange is imprisoned in the U.S..
+He recently said the Statue of Liberty should be dismantled and returned to France if Assange is imprisoned in the United States.

 Still, there are some signs that Mexico has tried to make up for the summit and other slights.

-In late May, Mexico started to crack down on hundreds of meth and fentanyl labs that have been sending to the U.S. a steady stream of those drugs, which have caused the overdose deaths of tens of thousands of Americans.
+In late May, Mexico started to crack down on hundreds of meth and fentanyl labs that have been sending to the United States a steady stream of those drugs, which have caused the overdose deaths of tens of thousands of Americans.

 Mexico’s seizures of meth labs went from six in May to 72 in June, and many of those labs appear to have been operating for years.
 And days before López Obrador left for Washington, authorities raided two large warehouses in the northern city of Culiacan, finding a half ton of fentanyl and a half million fentanyl pills.